 An out-of-school suspension may be ordered upon recommendation by the Division Director or Head of School.
-Students will receive a 10-point deduction on all classroom assignments, homework, quizzes, tests, and projects while serving an out-of-school suspension.
-The student will also receive 6 demerits for each day he/she/they are suspended.
+Students will receive partial credit in all classroom assignments, homework, quizzes, tests, and projects at the discretion of the Division Director while serving an out-of-school suspension.
+The student will also receive six demerits for each day he/she/they are suspended.
+Students cannot participate in extra-curricular activities while suspended.